nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Note:
 * The matching with supplied names and tags are case-insensitive.
 * Project names, tags and linked client names can either be separated by spaces or prefixes.
 E.g. `name/alice bob` is the same as `name/alice name/bob`
-* Invalid project names, tags and linked client names will be ignored
+* Invalid project names, tags and linked client names will be ignored.
+E.g. `name/alice name/!!!
+Name/` is treated the same as `name/Alice`.
 * Status must be specified as either `not done`/`nd` or `done`/`d`.
 Overdue projects are included in "not done".
+* At least one valid parameter must be provided.

 <div markdown="block" class="alert alert-info">